philsippl/ethers-ozdefender-middleware/README.md

-# ethers-ozrelayer-middleware
+# 🧙‍♂️ ethers-ozrelayer-middleware

-Implements a custom middleware for (http://)[ethers-rs] to send transactions through (http://)[OpenZeppelin Relayer].
+Implements a custom middleware for [ethers-rs](https://github.com/gakonst/ethers-rs) to send transactions through [OpenZeppelin Relayer](https://docs.openzeppelin.com/defender/relay).
-It's using the crate (https://github.com/lucdew/cognito-srp-auth)[cognito-srp-auth] for cognito authentication under the hood.
+It's using [cognito-srp-auth](https://github.com/lucdew/cognito-srp-auth) for cognito authentication under the hood.

 Access tokens are stored in memory and refreshed when expired.